By Joseph Andrew Lee

 When is Armed Forces Day?

 Armed Forces Day is celebrated on the third Saturday in May, and it is the day Americans celebrate their military.
-In 2018, it falls on May 19, the same day as the royal wedding.
+In 2019, it falls on Saturday, May 18.

 What makes Armed Forces Day different from Veterans Day and Memorial Day?